 Employees should be trained on the safe use of the cleaning and disinfecting products.
 Always follow the manufacturer’s instructions when using, handling, or storing the product.
 Review the product’s label, and (if applicable) safety data sheet to determine what precautions to follow.

 Provide employees with adequate supplies and access to any required personal protective equipment.

-It is strongly recommended that employees wear a well-fitted and well-constructed non-medical mask whenever they are in a shared space (indoors or outdoors) with people from outside of their immediate household (e.g., when with co-workers or customers).
+It is strongly recommended that employees wear a well-fitting and well-constructed mask whenever they are in a shared space (indoors or outdoors) with people from outside of their immediate household (e.g., when with co-workers or customers).

 COVID Alert App

 Encourage employees to install the COVID Alert App on their phone.
 This app is designed to let Canadians know whether they may have been exposed to COVID-19.

 The app maintains your privacy; it does not record or share your geographic location.

 Regularly review the adequacy of the controls implemented and make improvements as necessary.

 Determine if there are any new hazards created by any of the changes implemented at the workplace.
 For example, if drivers are required to clean and disinfect their work vehicle, have they been trained on how to safety use the cleaning and disinfecting chemicals?
 Review and adjust programs as necessary.

 This tip sheet provides examples of controls that can be implemented to reduce the risk of COVID-19 exposure in the workplace.